-CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 3/19/21 Land Use, Transportation and Infrastructure Committee of the City Council: 3/30/21 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations (tentative): 4/26/21 City Council Public Hearing (tentative): 5/10/21
+CPD written notice of the Land Use, Transportation and Infrastructure Committee meeting sent to all affected members of City Council and registered neighborhood organizations, at least ten working days before the meeting: 3/19/21 Land Use, Transportation and Infrastructure Committee of the City Council unanimously moved the ordinance forward: 3/30/21 Property legally posted for a period of 21 days and CPD notice of the City Council public hearing sent to all affected members of City Council and registered neighborhood organizations: 4/26/21 City Council Public Hearing: 5/10/21

-- Registered Neighborhood Organizations (RNOs): To date, staff has received no comment letters from Registered Neighborhood Organizations. - Other Public Comment: To date, staff has received 14 letters in support of this application, and 2 letters in opposition.
+- Registered Neighborhood Organizations (RNOs): To date, staff has received one comment letter in support from the College View RNO. - Other Public Comment: To date, staff has received 15 letters in support of this application, and 2 letters in opposition.